Pink wildflowers blooming in a grassy field.

 Conclusion

-5. How do I maintain my wildflower garden once it’s planted?
+How do I maintain my wildflower garden as it grows?

 A person holding mix wildflower seeds with soil